-Elizabeth Rose Bales, Venkatasaikrishna Chitrapu, and Madeleine M. Flint
+Elizabeth Rose Bales, Venkatasaikrishna Chitrapu, Madeleine M. Flint

 Virginia Department of Transportation; Federal Highway Administration